 - It is important to remember that you should never repot your succulent if it starts to flower.
 Repotting may stop the blooming process, and the flower may fall off the succulent.

 - Do not overwater: During the repotting process, be careful not to soak the plant in water for too long or water it right after you put it in a new pot.
 Your succulent will get root rot if it gets too much water in the process.

 - Aways keep an eye on the succulent for signs of stress or overwatering, such as yellowing leaves or mushy stems.

 While repotting succulents is not hard, it is crucial that you should follow the instruction carefully.
 However, succulent is a resilient plant, so if you just want to switch from your current pot to other cute pots, do not be afraid to experiment and have fun with the plant.
 Good luck!

-See more about Water Therapy for Succulents
+See more about How to Repot Succulents Arrangement

 And get a free plant when your friends make an order.
 Sign up here!

 Find out more other Types of Succulents Care Guide.